louking/members/docs/membership-admin-guide.rst

     The Club Membership view shows the earliest start date and the latest end date for a club member, regardless of any gaps in their membership.

+    Data collected for this view only goes back as far as when the club started using RunSignUp for membership management.
+This may be improved in a future release.

 The view has the following filters:

     :Start: